Harborough District: Built heritage

 The Grand Union Canal (old) cuts across the district from Husbands Bosworth to Newton Harcourt with a spur to Market Harborough which leaves the Canal at Foxton.

 Hallaton Treasure: More than 5,000 silver and gold coins, around 2,000 years old, were found at a site near Hallaton around 2002.
 The internationally important finds are exhibited at Harborough Museum.

 The Eyebrook Reservoir straddles along the Harborough District's border with the county of Rutland.
-The reservoir serves as a popular trout fishing area and bird watching area, with nearby Eye Brook Valley Woods as a beautiful and natural small forest area for walking.
+The reservoir serves as a popular trout fishing area and bird watching area, with nearby Eye Brook Valley Woods as a natural and small forest area for walking.
 The Reservoir and woods are cared for by the Leicestershire and Rutland Wildlife Trust and are SSSIs.

 Social and sporting

 The Harborough District has a long association with fox hunting and is the base for the Fernie Hunt.
 Although hunting wild animals with dogs has stopped following the Hunting Act 2004, the Fernie Hunt continues to operate under the three principal exemptions to the Act - trail hunting, hound exercise and flushing coverts to a bird of prey.
 A historical account of fox hunting in the Harborough District (when the hunt was known as Mr Fernie's Billesdon Hunt) is available in the book "Annals of the Billesdon hunt (Mr. Fernie's) 1856-1913 : notable runs and incidents of the chase, prominent members, celebrated hunters and hounds, amusing stories and anecdotes" by F. Palliser de Costobadie.
 Also see an earlier guide to the fox hunting country north of Market Harborough published in 1882.